IH Certificate in Very Young Learners (IHC VYL)

 When teaching Very Young Learners (children aged 3 to 5 years old) you have a lot more responsibility for the care of the children in general and this can be challenging.
 A 3 year old does not go to class because he consciously wants to learn a new language.

 There are at least two tutors per course but this may vary depending on the number of participants.
-The course is taught by tutors who are qualified both in the area of very young learner teaching and tutoring in the online environment.
+The course is taught by tutors who are qualified both in the area of very young learner teaching and tutoring in the online and face-to-face environment.

 - Time Commitement